redooor/redminportal/UPGRADE.md

 You can change the value to any desired number to be the pagination size.
 The default is 50.

+### Payment Statues Config file

+You can now change the payment statuses in a config file `src/config/payment_statuses.php` for your project.

+Copy the file `src/config/pagination.php` to your root folder's `config/vendor/redooor/redminportal/payment_statuses.php`.

 ### Relocation of Redminportal Facade

 This shouldn't really affect your existing installation because previously it was not working.